dantrim/parquet-writer/README.md

   * `struct`-type elements of lists of structs cannot have fields that are of `struct`-type
   * `struct`-type top-level columns can have fields that are themselves of `struct`-type, so long as these sub-`struct`s do not themselves have fields that are of `struct`-type

+This constraint on the level of nesting of sub-`struct`-type fields is for simplicity.
+Additionally, pretty much any complex data structure can be made to fit this constraint by flattening any of the more deeply nested sub-`struct`-type fields.

 ## Parquet File Layout Specification

 Specifying the desired layout of a given Parquet file